-To start the hike from the top of the Blauherd gondola (8,435-ft/2,571-meters), follow the directions (below) to the Sunnegga Funicular in Zermatt.
-Get a ticket from Zermatt to Blauherd and a return ticket from Sunnegga to Zermatt.
+To start the hike from the top of the Rothorn cable car, follow the directions (below) to the Sunnegga Funicular in Zermatt.
+Get a ticket from Zermatt to the Rothorn station and a return ticket from Sunnegga to Zermatt.
 (Other options are available.)

 Skip down to the section entitled, “Hiking to the Summit,” to continue the description

-The trail heads east on an ascending traverse climbing the south face of the Oberrothorn on moderate grades.
-At 0.8 miles the grade steepens as the path turns left (northeast) and starts climbing a series of switchbacks up rocky slopes littered with shale.
+From Furggli, the trail heads east, ascending the south face of the Oberrothorn on moderate grades.
+At 0.8 miles/1.6 miles the grade steepens as the path turns left (northeast) and starts climbing a series of switchbacks up rocky slopes littered with shale.

-As you climb, enjoy marvelous views south to the glaciated chain of 13,000-ft/4,000-meter peaks forming the border between Switzerland and Italy, including Monte Rosa, Lyskamm, Castor, Pollux and the Breithorn.
+As you climb, enjoy marvelous views south to the glaciated chain of 13,000-ft.
+(4,000-meter) peaks forming the border between Switzerland and Italy, including Monte Rosa, Lyskamm, Castor, Pollux and the Breithorn.
 Bookending the western end of the visible chain is the distinctive pyramid-shaped Matterhorn.
-To the southeast the Findel Glacier flows down the slopes of the Cima di Jazzi (12,477-ft. / 3,803-meter) between the Strahlhorn and Rimpfishhorn, to the north, and the Stockhorn, to the south.
+To the southeast the Findel Glacier flows down the slopes of the Cima di Jazzi (12,477-ft.) between the Strahlhorn and Rimpfishhorn, to the north, and the Stockhorn, to the south.

-At 1.2 miles fix ropes offer a level of security where the trail, with some exposure, climbs very steeply around a rock outcropping.
-The trail should present no problems to experienced hikers, unless it is covered with snow and ice.
+At 1.2 miles/2.0 miles fix ropes offer a level of security where a section of exposed trail climbs very steeply around a rock outcropping.
+The trail should not present any problems to experienced hikers unless it is covered with snow and/or ice.

-Reach the Oberrothorn’s southeast ridge at 1.4 miles.
-Take a short detour to an overlook at the edge of the ridge for terrific views of the Mischabel Range, including the Stahlhorn, Rimpfischorn and the Allalinhorn.
-The trail now turns northeast, climbing up the ridge on steep switchbacks.
+Reach a ridge extending southeast at 1.4 miles/2.2 miles.
+Take a short detour to an overlook at the edge of the ridge for terrific views of the Mischabel Range, including the Strahlhorn, Rimpfischhorn and the Allalinhorn.
+The trail now turns northwest, climbing up the ridge on steep switchbacks.

-Attain the south ridge of the Oberrothorn at 1.7 miles.
-Follow the trail as it heads north on an ascending traverse along the west side of the ridge, reaching the top of the Oberrothorn (11,200-ft/3,414-meters) at 1.9 miles.
+Attain the south ridge of the Oberrothorn at 1.7 miles/2.5 miles.
+Follow the trail as it heads north on an ascending traverse along the west side of the ridge, reaching the top of the Oberrothorn (11,200-ft.) at 1.9 miles/2.8 miles.
 Use caution if snow is present atop the peak.

 From the summit, marvelous panoramic views extend in all directions.
 Across the valley to the west Dent Blanche, the Ober Gabelhorn massif, the Zinalrothorn and the Weisshorn tower above the Zermatt Valley.
 Looking north, the Dom, Taschhorn and Alphubel dominate the view.
-To the east, glaciers cling to the flanks of the Rimpfischorn, Strahlhorn and Adlerhorn.
-An incredible spectacle of peaks and glaciers along the Swiss-Italian border, including the Monte Rosa, Lyskamm and Breithorn massifs, fill the skyline to the south while the majestic Matterhorn stands alone at the head of the valley.
+To the east, glaciers cling to the flanks of the Rimpfischhorn, Strahlhorn and Adlerhorn.
+An incredible spectacle of peaks and glaciers along the Swiss-Italian border, including Monte Rosa, Lyskamm and the Breithorn, fill the skyline to the south while the majestic Matterhorn stands alone at the head of the valley.